Multicultural Initiatives Fund – Project Funding

 The MIF-Project grant provides funding to community-based organizations to support:

-- ethno-cultural, multicultural, First Nations and Métis initiatives, projects and activities, with priority to projects reaching Indigenous people, youth, and northern and/or rural communities.
+- ethno-cultural, multicultural, First Nations and Métis initiatives, projects and activities, with priority to projects reaching Indigenous people, youth, northern and/or rural communities, and newcomers.

 The MIF-Project grant prioritizes the following types of projects: